Stories are individual pieces of content that HeyNews pulls from your sources. When you generate a newsletter, you pick which stories to include.

 When you're on the Compose page, you'll see your story library in the left panel.
 Select the stories you want to include in your newsletter by clicking on them.
 You need at least one story selected to write a draft.

-list.
-New stories can still appear before they have a relevance score, so you can
+If an AI Writer is selected, HeyNews moves better-matching stories higher in the list.
+New stories can still appear before they have a relevance score, so you can use fresh source material right away.

 You can also select stories directly from Content Desk > Stories.
 Pick the stories you want, then click Use these in the sticky selection summary.
 Compose opens with those stories prefilled, even if they sit outside your current Compose date or source filters.
+Your selection is remembered if you refresh or come back before sending the stories to Compose.

 Check these to see if your sources are giving you enough material to work with.